ABC Kids is home to loved and trusted preschool programs. Explore the website for games, apps, songs, craft and much more.

 Victorian Government—For parents: Learning and Play

-A Victorian Education and Training website with information for parents of babies, toddlers and preschool aged children to help their child learn and build skills through play.
+This Victorian Department Education and Training website has information for parents of babies, toddlers and preschool aged children to help their child learn and build skills through play.

 Melbourne Zoo—Animal House

 No need for a plane, packed lunch and tired legs—Melbourne Zoo is live-streaming so your child can still enjoy an adventure to the zoo, in your own home.

 Nature Play—Creating a Child-Friendly Backyard

 Nature Play encourages outdoor play.
 Connecting with nature not only supports your family’s mental health and wellbeing, it provides learning opportunities.
 If you need to stay in the yard, try these ideas.

 A website from the US, designed to support parents in developing their own individual ways to promote their children’s wellbeing and growth.